OpenSlides/openslides-portable/README.rst

     $ pip install openslides-gui-1.x.tar.gz

-4. Install pywin32 for your Python version: http://sourceforge.net/projects/pywin32/files/pywin32/
+4. Install pywin32 for your Python version from:

+   http://sourceforge.net/projects/pywin32/files/pywin32/

    Pywin32 is used to update the version resource of the prebuild openslides.exe.